-UBS Warburg LLC, A.G.
-Edwards & Sons, Inc., Lehman Brothers Inc., CIBC World Markets Corp., Dain Rauscher Incorporated and First Union Securities, Inc. have in the past performed investment banking, underwriting, broker dealer, lending and financial advisory services for Star Gas Partners and Petro and may continue to perform investment banking, underwriting, broker dealer, lending and financial advisory services for us, and have received customary compensation for these services.
-Affiliates of CIBC World Markets Corp. and First Union Securities, Inc. are lenders on one of our credit facilities.
+A.G.
+Edwards & Sons, Inc., UBS Warburg LLC and First Union Securities, Inc. have in the past performed investment banking, underwriting, broker dealing, lending and financial advisory services for Star Gas Partners and its subsidiaries and may continue to perform investment banking, underwriting, broker dealer, lending and financial advisory services for us, and have received customary compensation for these services.